 Created on: 31 July 2012

 In this tutorial, eight LEDs are interfaced to the Arduino Uno board.
 This is not complicated – it is just like interfacing a single LED to the Arduino as done in tutorial 3, but eight times over.
-A program is then loaded to the Arduino that will turn the eight LEDs into a "Knight rider" display.
+A program is then loaded to the Arduino that will turn the eight LEDs into a "Knight rider" display, also known as an LED chaser.

 The following video shows what you will achieve: